cypherpunk-academy/2064/en/079_2023_You little vixen.md

 You bet your ass you do.
 If necessary, I'll take care of the cleaning personally.
 The next time I meet the little poison noodle from the white house, I'll take it.
-We have responsibility here for the greatest nation in the world, and for our friends too.
+We have a responsibility here for the greatest nation in the world, and for our friends too.
 We cannot accept that she castrates us in such a way.

 We've, damn it, built the best news system the world has ever known in recent years.